reactjs/react.dev/src/content/reference/rsc/use-server.md

 * To import a Server Functions from [client code](/reference/rsc/use-client), the directive must be used on a module level.
 * Because the underlying network calls are always asynchronous, `'use server'` can only be used on async functions.
 * Always treat arguments to Server Functions as untrusted input and authorize any mutations.
 See [security considerations](#security).
+* Server Functions are typically used in Actions to update server-side state; if you need to fetch data from the server, consider using a [Server Component](/reference/rsc/server-components).
-* Server Functions should be called in a [Transition](/reference/react/useTransition).
-Server Functions passed to [`<form action>`](/reference/react-dom/components/form#props) or [`formAction`](/reference/react-dom/components/input#props) will automatically be called in a transition.
+* By convention, Server Functions used in Actions such as inside a [Transition](/reference/react/useTransition), passed to [`<form action>`](/reference/react-dom/components/form#props), or passed to [`formAction`](/reference/react-dom/components/input#props) are called Server Actions.
-* Server Functions are designed for mutations that update server-side state; they are not recommended for data fetching.
-Accordingly, frameworks implementing Server Functions typically process one action at a time and do not have a way to cache the return value.
+* Frameworks implementing Server Functions may order requests and may not have a way to cache the return value.
+Please see your framework's documentation for the framework specific behavior.

 ### Security considerations {/*security*/}